surifirstpin/AcuBI_Technical_Documents/Version.6/Saving_Report_TD.md

 **1.** After creating a report, click **Save** to save the data this will connect you to Save Explore section.

-Under **Save Explore** page provide all the below information to save a report for further accessing.
+Under **Save Report** page provide all the below information to save a report for further accessing.

-- **Report Name** Name identifier for a report. ( BiPlus allows  special character but does not  support any spaces )
+- **Report Name** Name identifier for a report. ( AcuBi allows  special character but does not  support any spaces )

 - **Title** label for the report the way you want it to appear.